Finding Balance: The Intersection of Hormones, Parenthood, and Mental Health

 What are some of the most common mental health challenges you see in expectant and new parents?

-I have lost count of the amount of times I have heard the word “overwhelmed”.
-So of course there is depression and anxiety, problems with sleep, but nothing can prepare you for the sheer chaos of parenting.
+I have lost count of the number of times I have heard the word “overwhelmed.”
+Of course, there is depression and anxiety, problems with sleep, but nothing can prepare you for the sheer chaos of parenting.
 It’s also harder now that many of us no longer have the traditional “village” around us, which leaves new parents feeling isolated at a time when support is most needed.

 How can healthcare systems and communities better support parents during the perinatal period?

 Accessibility and responsiveness are key.
-Too often, services are fragmented with physical health in one silo, mental health in another.
+Too often, services are fragmented, with physical health in one silo and mental health in another.
 Parents need holistic, joined-up care.
 On a community level, practical supports matter as much as clinical ones.
 Things like childcare, workplace flexibility, and peer support groups can be protective factors that prevent small struggles from becoming crises.

 What role do partners and families play in supporting perinatal mental health, and how can they be better equipped?